mrdavehill/AWS-Infrastructure-Capstone-Project/README.md

 ## Caveat

 There's an issue with Apple silicon and the kubectl provider.
-I have run this succesfully from an Amazon Linux ec2 but it fails on my Macbook.
+I have run this succesfully from an Amazon Linux ec2 updated to the latest version of AWS CLI but it fails on my Macbook.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements